pimcore/pimcore/3rd-party-licenses.md

-# pimcore, licenses used by included 3rd party libraries
+# License overview of included 3rd party libraries

 The Pimcore project is licensed under the terms of the [GPLv3](LICENSE.md).